-A Trojan is malicious software that looks like a useful application or game, but in some way harms the user or the phone when launched.
-Trojans are often copies of an application that has been redesigned to have a malicious routine that harms the user .
-A lot of Trojans are in mobile app stores like Google Play or the AppStore.
+A Trojan is a malicious software that looks like a useful application or game, but in some way harms the user or the phone when launched.
+Trojans are often copies of an application that has been redesigned to have a malicious routine that harms the user.
+A lot of Trojans are in mobile app stores like Google Play or AppStore.
 In order for a Trojan to cause damage, the user must install and run it.

-Unlike Trojans, worms are malicious programs that do not require any user action .
-They can be spread via network, bluetooth, e-mail, etc. They usually use some system vulnerability to infiltrate the device and start executing it (tracking user actions, stealing accounts, etc.).
+Unlike Trojans, worms are malicious programs that do not require any user action.
+They can be spread via a network, Bluetooth, e-mail, etc. They usually use some system vulnerability to infiltrate the device and start executing it (tracking user actions, stealing accounts, etc.).

 How can we protect ourselves from malicious software and make our devices more secure?

 The biggest threat to the security of mobile devices is the inattention and ignorance of users.
 Although mobile devices provide a number of data protection and encryption tools, they are often not used or turned off.
 In this way, the user is exposed to unnecessary risks.
 To be safer, use these protection systems.

 Finally, what can be done to increase the level of security of mobile devices?